ICHEC-learn/ichec-template/_episodes/01-episode.md

 For a full guide on Carpentries rationale, refer to the [documentation](https://carpentries.github.io/curriculum-development/designing-challenges.html)

-A well written, clean Carpentries style code should not exceed 100 characters per line, otherwise it could cause build issues with the tests.
+A well written, clean Carpentries style code should not exceed 120 characters per line, otherwise it could cause build issues with the tests.

+These `.md` should be viewed as supporting material to the slides that you are presenting, based off the material in here.

 Most of the syntax is covered below, aside from a few other requirements which are non-standard.